Durgesh-Vishwakarma/online-test/README.md

-# Community Feed - Technical Assessment (Round 1 & 2)
+# Community Feed - Technical Assessment

-A React Native mobile application built with Expo, featuring user authentication, a community feed with posts, offline support, smooth animations, and optimized performance.
+A React Native mobile application built with Expo, featuring user authentication, a community feed with posts, and optimized performance with caching.

-## 🎯 Round 1 Features
+## Features

 ✅ **Authentication**

 - Email/password authentication using Supabase
 - Sign up and sign in functionality
 - Persistent sessions with AsyncStorage
 - Automatic navigation to Feed on successful login

 ✅ **Feed Screen**

 - Display posts from Supabase in a FlatList
 - Pull-to-refresh functionality
 - Infinite scrolling with pagination